vbookshelf/Sound2Vibe-Deaf-Music-and-Gaming-Aid/README.md

 ### Notes

 1- I added a diode across the motor to prevent damage to the circuit by flyback voltage.
-This is not shown on the wiring diagram, but the diode is shown on the image above.
+This is not shown on the wiring diagram, but the diode is shown on the first image above.